The 1970s

 King of the track

 Ivan Mauger won a record sixth world speedway title in Katowice, Poland.
 The Christchurch-born Mauger was the dominant force in world speedway and had won three titles in a row between 1968 and 1970.
 He also won three world long-track titles between 1971 and 1976.
-Such was his status in the sport that the readers of a leading speedway publication named him ‘Millennium Man of Speedway’ in 1999.
+Such was his status in the sport that readers of a leading speedway publication named him ‘Millennium Man of Speedway’ in 1999.

 Spirit of Woodstock

 In late January 1979, towards the end of what has been described as a ‘dull, fragmented decade musically and culturally’, more than 60,000 young New Zealanders came together for the highly successful three-day Nambassa festival.
-Previous local attempts to emulate the Woodstock experience had failed to attract the crowds needed to turn a profit.
-This festival held on Phil and Pat Hulse’s 160-ha farm in Golden Valley, north of Waihī, set the benchmark for all future New Zealand rock festivals.
+Previous attempts to emulate the Woodstock experience had failed to attract the crowds needed to turn a profit.
+This festival held on Phil and Pat Hulse’s 160-ha farm in Golden Valley, just north of Waihī, set the benchmark for all future New Zealand rock festivals.

 Second oil shock